JulianHBuecher/Authentication-Reverse-Proxy/README.md

 With caching now enabled, a client presenting an access token suffers only the latency cost of making the token intropsection request once every 10 seconds.

 ### External Providers
 Beside the build in functions for subrequests there are additional frameworks, which handle authentication at NGINX.
-The following two are open source projects and are used in the sample repository above.
+The following three are open source projects and are used in the sample repository above.

 #### Vouch Proxy
 Vouch Proxy is a relativly new community driven project.
 It is implemented in Golang and is an additional service in your network.
 It takes unauthorized requests from NGINX validates them and send them to your identity provider.
 If the user authentication is successfull access to your protected resources will be granted. <br><br>